MuMu1018/dmp-mico-robot/README.md

 `~/catkin_ws/src$ git clone https://github.com/stulp/dmpbbo.git`

-**Notes:**
-to learn how to use and code
-+ look at the `docs/tutorial.pdf`
-+ and demos inside every module.
+**Notes:** to learn how to use and code, look at the `docs/tutorial.pdf` and demos inside every module.
 They are well documented and can help understand.

 #### Problems & Solutions:
 1. No idea about how to use `sudo make install`, lack of understanding about making progress.